Watts-Lab/task-mapping/README.md

-# The Task Space: A Framework for a Cumulative Science of Team Performance
+# The Task Space: An Integrative Framework for Team Research

 *Management Science*, Accepted October 2025